Sourav4479/KE-Frontend/README.md

 ng serve --open

 ```
-5.Navigate to http://localhost:4200/ via browser .
+2. Navigate to http://localhost:4200/ via browser .
 You will see the application is running.

 NOTE: Though i have tried to minimize CORS errors but if errors persist then Follow these steps to open chrome in dev mode .
 Navigate to Chrome Application folder in c >program files(x86)> Google > Application > and type this